SethHWeidman/local-gpt/README.md

 ## Still to build

-1. Add ability to select Claude to dropdown
 1. Delete mode fixes:
     1. Move toggle to the top right of ConversationPanel
 2. Make the ConversationPanel a scrollable element